Skip to content

 • Ensures consistent naming across your infrastructure

-Configure the home page title, welcome message, and chat app link visibility.
+Configure the home page appearance, branding, and assistant visibility.

 Location: pika-config.ts (root directory)